r3naissance/deako_hass_integration/README.md

 Component to integrate with Deako using Deako's pydeako library

+Deako was so close to getting this pushed as an official integration: https://github.com/home-assistant/core/pull/102190

+This repo just takes those changes, applies a minor tweak, and now can be used as an "official" integration

 **This component will set up the following platforms.**

 Platform | Description